skrattaren/apf.rst/apf.rst

 + [p.
 363/274] "He held up a hand.
 It was transparent."

-  Another resonance with the first "`Back to the Future`_" movie.
+  Another resonance with the first **Back to the Future** movie.
 When the timelines start to converge, and Marty is also on the verge of being erased from the one he's currently in, his hand becomes transparent, just as he's playing (wait for it)...
 'Johnny B. Goode'.